 SoyLatte is a functional, X11-based port of the FreeBSD Java 1.6 patchset to Mac OS X Intel machines.
 SoyLatte is initially focused on supporting Java 6 development; however, the long-term view far more captivating: open development of Java 7 for Mac OS X, with a release available in concert with the official Sun release, supported on all recent versions of Mac OS X.

-The name "SoyLatte" was chosen to clearly differentiate from Sun's trademarks (Red Hat already claimed IcedTea, and I drank a lot of double soy lattes while working on this.
-(I think it's funny)
+The name "SoyLatte" was chosen to clearly differentiate from Sun's trademarks -- Red Hat has already claimed IcedTea, and I drank a lot of double soy lattes while working on this (I think it's funny).

-You must be a licensee in good standing under the Java Research License.
+You must be a licensee in good standing under the Java Research License to download JRL-licensed releases.
 To ensure compliance, downloading requires authentication:

 By downloading these binaries or source code, you certify that you are a Licensee in good standing under the Java Research License of the Java 2 SDK, and that your access, use, and distribution of code and information you may obtain at this site is subject to the License.
 Please review the license at http://java.net/jrl.csp.